pubmob-com/pubmob/alcohol/index.md

 After COVID-19 forced businesses to shutter their offices, millions of software developers suddenly found themselves working from home.

-Shortly after, I started a weekly public mobbing session for a few reasons:
+Shortly after, I started a weekly public mob programming session for a few reasons:

 * {: .outer} Have something fun to do on Fridays.
 (Hey... coding in a group is a lot of fun, to me at least!)